 The Chapada Diamantina region is located in northeastern Brazil on the Atlantic Plateau, within the Brazilian Highlands.
 An extension of the Serra do Espinhaço mountain range, it covers approximately 38,000 sq km (15,000 sq mi) and encompasses 58 municipalities.

 Situated in central Bahia state, the Chapada Diamantina plateau is bounded by cliffs.
-Altitudes in the plateau typically vary from 500 to 1,000 m (1,600 to 3,300 ft).
-In the more mountainous parts there are several peaks of 1,600 to 1,800 m (5,200 to 5,900 ft), and a few over 2,000 m (6,600 ft).
+The plateau's altitude typically varies from 500 - 1,000 m (1,600 - 3,300 ft).
+In the more mountainous parts, there are several peaks of 1,600 - 1,800 m (5,200 - 5,900 ft) and a few over 2,000 m (6,600 ft).

 The plateau forms a watershed, draining on one side into the São Francisco River and on the other into the De Contas River and Paraguaçu River.

 Known for its extraordinary landscapes and rugged mountainous terrain, the region includes several mountain groups, including:

 Serra do Sincorá: This mountain range is one of the most iconic features of the Chapada Diamantina region.
 It includes the majestic Morro do Pai Inácio, a popular tourist attraction offering panoramic views of the surrounding landscapes.

 Serra da Chapadinha: Located to the east of the town of Lençóis, this mountain range is characterized by its rocky cliffs and canyons, including the Fumaça Waterfall (Cachoeira da Fumaça), one of the highest waterfalls in Brazil.

 Serra do Candombá: Situated south of Lençóis, Serra do Candombá is known for its picturesque valleys, caves, and viewpoints.
 The Poço Encantado and Poço Azul, natural swimming pools with crystal-clear blue waters, are also located in this mountain range.